 Pick a direction and run.
 You’re almost guaranteed to discover some small adventure, some small chunk of world that will engage you.
 It’s that content density that makes Skyrim constantly rewarding.
 A visit to the Mage’s Guild will turn into an area-spanning search for knowledge.
 A random chat with an NPC will lead you to a far-off dungeon, searching for a legendary relic.
 You could be picking berries on the side of a mountain and discover a dragon.
 Oops, accidental dragon fight.

-And if you somehow exhaust all of Bethesda’s content, rest assured that modders have more waiting for you in Steam Workshop—that lively community has kept Skyrim in the Steam top 100 since its release, and given us endless ways to adventure through a great world.
+And if you somehow exhaust all of Bethesda’s content, rest assured that modders have more waiting for you (check out our guide to the best Skyrim mods)—that lively community has kept Skyrim in the Steam top 100 since its release, and given us endless ways to adventure through a great world.
 Some on the PC Gamer team keep a modded-up Skyrim install handy, just in case they feel like adventure.
 That’s some high praise.

 Pillars of Eternity 2: Deadfire